jupyter/roadmap/migration-to-python-3-only.md

 of people, in particular: `ipykernel`, `traitlets`, and `ipython_genutils`.
 In order to provide LTS support for IPython, the IPython team will provide patches for the packages required by IPython 5.x if they affect the behavior of IPython.
-Otherwise the normal rules apply, where only the stable version of these software is supported,.
+Otherwise our normal conventions apply, and only the current stable version of these packages will be supported.

 ### Source distribution installation.